 As a result of his outstanding knowledge and achievements, Mestre Doutor was recognized as “a person of extraordinary ability in his field” and granted permanent residency in the US in 2004.
 His passion and dedication reflects his commitment to the preservation of Afro-Brazilian roots and makes him a strong role model, invaluable teacher and inspirational leader.

 Organized by Project Capoeira, Brazilian Day Philadelphia celebrates the Brazilian Independence Day.
-The festival celebrates, promotes, and shares Brazilian arts and culture while fostering intercultural exchange and uniting the Brazilian community.
-The festival presents a high energy experience with Brazilian arts and culture designed to engage, educate, and inspire participants in the Greater Philadelphia region.
-In addition, the festival empowers and unifies the Brazilian community by celebrating the diverse ethnic heritage that makes Brazil unique and rich in cultural pride.
-Brazilian Day Philadelphia has become one of the most popular events in the annual PECO Multicultural Series.
+The festival celebrates, promotes, and shares Brazilian arts and culture in the Greater Philadelphia region while fostering intercultural exchange and uniting the Brazilian community.
+Since 2014, the festival presents a high energy experience with Brazilian arts and culture designed to engage, educate, and inspire participants.

 The Brazilian Flag-Raising Ceremony celebrates the anniversary of Brazil’s independence.
 It happens at Philadelphia’s City Hall in September and is held by Project Capoeira and Councilman David Oh with the participation of Mayor James Kenney, members of City Council, representatives from the Mayor’s Office of Immigrant Affairs and the Consular Corps Association of Philadelphia.